pingcap/tidb-dashboard/CONTRIBUTING.md

    > Note: Currently the front-end side will not watch for Golang code changes, which means you must manually rebuild the API Client if back-end code is updated (for example, you pulled latest change from the repository), just need to re-run the `yarn run watch:packages` after running the `make dev`.

-1. Build and run front-end server in a new terminal
+1. Build and run front-end server in a new terminal:

    ```bash
    # In tidb-dashboard directory: